4awpawz/trio-docs/source/fragments/docs/learn/filenamesandpermalinks.md

 * File source/fragments/blog/articles/2018-11-18-articlename.md would be generated as public/blog/2018/11/18/articlename/index.html and its permalink would be /blog/2018/11/18/articlename/.

 * File source/fragments/blog/articles/2018-11-18-articlename.md declares `category: abc` in its front matter and would be generated as public/blog/abc/2018/11/18/articlename/index.html and its permalink would be /blog/abc/2018/11/18/articlename/.

+__!__ Prepending a blog article's name with an underscore ("\_") marks the article as a "work in progress" and Trio will ignore all such articles during release builds.
+This allows you to develop new articles without impacting your release builds.
+For example, during a release build blog article `source/fragments/blog/articles/_2019-01-01-about2019.md` would be ignored.